 The ones who feel too guilty to recline

 If they think their reclining will be an inconvenience for the person behind them, they just won’t recline.
-It seems to be a little codependent on the surface, but more often than not, they’re just tying to be nice.
+It seems to be a little codependent on the surface, but more often than not, they’re just trying to be nice.

 Before they recline, Apologizers may strike up a conversation with the person behind them and apologize for reclining.
 Maybe their back hurts.
 Maybe they need to recline in order to sleep.
 Whatever the case, they mean well.